Empowerment to Go

 “We inform the community about their rights under NDIS, the supports they can have and the funding available.
 We organise ‘Catch-Up’ meetings for carers to share information and connect, and we bring all the services to ONE room so they can choose what suits them best, with their loved ones.’
 Snow continued.

 Community Circle launched over six months ago.
 It has produced more than 20 original information resources and 4 original workshops.
 There is no selection criteria to join the community and everyone is welcome.
-The program covers topics related to disability, aged care, mental health, and carers.
+The program covers topics related to disability services, aged care, mental health, and carers.
 From the changes to the aged pension to tips on how to set boundaries, Seizure First Aid to Explaining the newly proposed Mental Health Fifth Plan.
 It is aimed at providing a bridge between the community of customers and service providers.
 It is empowerment to go!

 Join Community Circle – https://yourside.org.au/local-information/